 The remaining part of this paper is organized as follows.
-The rest of Section 1 presents a brief review of related work.
-Section 2 first discusses requirements, followed by fundamental methods for embedding data in 3D models.
-These fundamental methods are combined to create several embedding algorithms, described in Section 3.
-We conclude with a summary and some remarks on possible directions for future work.
+In next section, we present a brief review of related work and a discussion on requirements for data embedding into 3D models.
+We then details fundamental methods for data embedding into 3D models, namely, basic units of embedding and method to arrange a collection of one of these units to embed a meaningful amount of data.
+These fundamental methods are combined to create several embedding algorithms described in Section 3.
+We conclude in with a summary and some remarks on possible directions for future work.